mbhatt1/agentreasoning-sdk/README.md

 Bhatt, M. (2025).
 Bhatt Conjectures: On Necessary-But-Not-Sufficient Benchmark Tautology for Human Like Reasoning.
 ```

-## Author's Reference Implementation

-This is the **reference implementation** of the Bhatt Conjectures framework, developed by the original author.
-This implementation serves as the authoritative standard for:

-- **Tautological Compliance Testing**: Definitive implementation of T1, TU, and TU* requirements
-- **Complexity Benchmarking**: Reference standard for 20-disk Hanoi complexity testing
-- **Research Validation**: Authoritative framework for AI reasoning capability assessment
-- **Academic Standards**: Official implementation for research and publication use

 As the reference implementation, this SDK defines the interpretation of the Bhatt Conjectures and serves as the standard for all future implementations.

 ## Support